timothypmurphy/ScottishPowerTest/README.md

 The application is run from the ScottishPowerTestApplication class and when booted up the initDatabase method is called in LoadDatabase class, which adds a few accounts and readings to the DB.
 If you wish to add other accounts or readings to the DB then they can be added here.

+The service can be accessed on your local network on port 8081.

 NOTE: validation is not carried out on entities that are added via this method.

 ## Testing